dougalcorn/stingbatbot-public/README.md

   - Half-Orc: Mighty bonus to attack and damage
 - Classes:
   - Fighter weapon mastery bonus to attack and damage
-  - Fighter talent for bonus to attack
-  - Wizard talent for plus 1 to spell casting
+  - Plus 1 to Attack on several martial classes
-  - Priest talent for plus 1 to spell casting
+  - Plus 1 to spell casting on several arcane classes
+  - Full support for Knight of St. Ydris
+  - Full support for Thief
+  - Full support for Witch, Wizard, and Priest
+  - Support casting with Advantage on One Spell talent
 - Magic Weapons
   - Apply bonus to attack and damage
   - Tie back to base weapon for weapon mastery